 Luis A. Croquer MA ’03

-Luis A. Croquer MA ’03 ( Modern and Contemporary Art, Criticism, and Theory) was named the Henry and Lois Foster Director of the Rose Art Museum.
+Currently working as an independent arts consultant, Luis A. Croquer MA ’03 ( Modern and Contemporary Art, Criticism, and Theory) was the Henry and Lois Foster Director of the Rose Art Museum through June of 2020.

-He moves from the University of Washington’s Henry Art Gallery in Seattle, where he was deputy director of exhibitions, collections, and programs.
+Prior to that, Croquer was the deputy director of exhibitions, collections, and programs at the University of Washington’s Henry Art Gallery in Seattle.
 Previously he was the inaugural director and chief curator of the Museum of Contemporary Art in Detroit.

 He also held positions at Museo del Barrio, American Federation for the Arts, and the Drawing Center, all in New York.